Intro background

 Managing Resources Sustainably

 What we use, buy, and throw away has impacts well beyond our community.
-Using natural resources responsibly can help ensure their longevity and also improve our ability to carbon.
+Using natural resources responsibly can help ensure their longevity and also improve our ability to reduce carbon.

 Consumption and Climate Change